United Way of Coastal and Western Connecticut Inc

 President and CEO: Isabel Almeida

-Chief Operating Officer: Ashley Barnett Gaudiano, JD
+Chief Operating Officer: Ashley Barnett Gaudiano

 Board of Directors (Selected Members):